 A separate "Application for admission to EdW", however, does not need to be submitted.
-In accordance with section 32 (3) of the KWG (German Banking Act), BaFin (German Federal Financial Supervisory Authority) notifies EdW when a company submits an application for a license pursuant to section 32 (1) sentence 1 of the KWG, thereby providing EdW with the opportunity to state its opinion with regard to the application.
+In accordance with section 16 (1) of the WpIG or section 32 (3) of the KWG (German Banking Act), BaFin (German Federal Financial Supervisory Authority) notifies EdW when a company submits an application for a license pursuant to section 15 (1) of the WpIG or section 32 (1) sentence 1 of the KWG, thereby providing EdW with the opportunity to state its opinion with regard to the application.
 In addition, BaFin allows EdW to view the applications and determine the extent of the risk of occurrence of a possible compensation case if authorization is granted or extended.

-The notice about the assignment to EdW will be given to the securities trading company by BaFin according to section 32 (3a) of the KWG.
+The notice about the assignment to EdW will be given to the securities trading company by BaFin according to section 16 (1) of the WpIG or section 32 (3a) of the KWG.

 After BaFin has granted a securities trading company authorization to conduct banking or financial services, EdW is informed of the fact by BaFin.
 On the day authorization is granted, the securities trading company is assigned to EdW.
 The institutions then receive comprehensive information on statutory investor compensation and related obligations.

 The legal requirements for contributions are laid down in a contribution ordinance (EdWBeitrV).
 You can find the EdWBeitrV in our online library.

 The EdWBeitrV in determining the amount of one-off payments and annual fees takes into account the scope of authorization of the assigned institutions and their powers with regard to the different levels of risk that a compensation event could occur.
 The contribution rates are graduated according to risk.